 - Personal representative: This type of deed allows a personal representative to transfer estate property to an heir or a buyer.
 It’s usually similar to a fee simple deed—that is, no warranties or guarantees are involved.

 As you can see, understanding what kind of deed you or a seller plans to use can directly affect your ownership and liability.
-Work with a real estate lawyer in Miami, FL to ensure you’re legally protected during and after the sale.
-Call Ruben J. Padron, PA for a consultation.
+Work with an estate planning lawyer in Miami, FL to ensure you’re legally protected during and after the sale.
+Contact us today and call Rubén J. Padron, PA for a consultation.

 Categorised in: Real Estate Attorney